 Brokers who have been in the game for a while without a CRM have built up an empire of their own data, albeit on a shoddy foundation of Excel spreadsheets and other aged forms of documentation.
 We acknowledge that relentless hours of work went into collecting and storing company, contact, and property data.
 However, this is exactly why CRM should be implemented because it just shouldn’t be a painstaking process.

-Of course brokers who have built up their empire, made up of islands of information, are hesitant of it collapsing in attempt to migrate to a better structured data house.
+Of course brokers who have built up their empire, made up of islands of information, are hesitant of it collapsing in an attempt to migrate to a better-structured data house.
 They’re afraid they’ll lose data in the process.
 The concern is real, but it shouldn’t stop anyone from making the switch.

 Take our client from Cresa New York for an example.
 In his recent Client Success Story, Rob Sattler explains his concerns and the positive outcomes of migrating to his CRM solution: